What DNA testing can tell you about your health

 Variations in our genes can affect all sorts of things - including our insulin secretion, zinc intake and B-cell function - all of which have an impact on the glucose levels in our blood.

-Taking a DNA test may indicate whether you have a genetic predisposition to impaired glucose levels and, if so, what that means for you⁶.
+Taking our Glucose Management DNA Test may indicate whether you have a genetic predisposition to impaired glucose levels and, if so, what that means for you.

 A DNA test is really easy and comfortable for you to use in your own home.
 Simply take a quick cheek swab and send it off to our UK laboratory for processing.
 You’ll receive your results along with clear, actionable, advice via our secure website platform within 10 working days.